jsdotlua/jest-lua/docs/docs/SetupAndTeardown.md

 -- test 3
 ```

-Just like the `describe` and `test` blocks Jest Roblox calls the `before*` and `after*` hooks in the order of declaration.
+Just like the `describe` and `test` blocks Jest Lua calls the `before*` and `after*` hooks in the order of declaration.
 Note that the `after*` hooks of the enclosing scope are called first.
 For example, here is how you can set up and tear down resources which depend on each other:
 ```lua
 beforeEach(function() print('connection setup') end)
 beforeEach(function() print('database setup') end)